jasoncc2020/CanchengLi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- computational neuroscience
-- Brain-Computer Interface
+- Biomedical Engineering: Brain-Computer Interfaces, Biomedical Signal Processing,
-- Machine learning and pattern recognition
-- inverse problems and brain network analysis
+- Computational Intelligence: computational neuroscience, inverse problems and brain network analysis
+- Control: Machine learning and pattern recognition

 # Education to show in About widget